 So why should your organization sign up for CRM software?
 Chances are you wouldn’t be reading this article if you didn’t think some things need improvement at your organization.
 Here are some of the benefits of a CRM you’ll enjoy.

 Modern CRM systems document all interactions with your customers.
 For example, the CRM suite tracks every live chat, email, in-person conversation, text message, and phone call you have with customers.

-Tracking processes are fully automated and can include engagements on social media platforms such as Twitter, Facebook, and Instagram.
+Tracking processes are fully automated and can include engagements on social media platforms.
 With social media tracking enabled, businesses can learn which social posts drive the most customer interaction.

-CRM software tracks sales productivity and performance.
-You can compile regular reports and issue them based on the activities logged in the CRM system.
-Reports can include bottom-line information, such as new revenue accumulated, or customer-side metrics such as the number of new contacts generated.
+CRM software tracks sales productivity and customer analytics.
+You can compile and issue regular reports based on the activities logged in the CRM system.
+Reports can include bottom-line information such as new revenue accumulated or customer-side metrics such as the number of new contacts generated.